BestTimesToVisit.com Logo

 money

-While credit cards are accepted at most resorts and larger shops, always have some CFP francs (XPF) on hand for smaller markets, local artisans, and tips.
-ATMs are available in Fare, but they can sometimes run out of cash, so it's wise to withdraw a bit more than you think you'll need when you see a functional one.
+While credit cards are accepted at most resorts and larger shops, always have some CFP francs (XPF) on hand for smaller vendors, local markets, and tips.
+ATMs are available but can sometimes be unreliable, so it's wise to withdraw a bit more than you think you'll need when you see a working one.

 transport

-Rent a car or scooter for at least a day or two to truly explore Huahine's two main islands, connected by a one-lane bridge.
-This gives you the freedom to stop at scenic viewpoints, discover hidden beaches like Avea Bay, and visit archaeological sites at your own pace without relying on limited taxi services.
+Renting a car or a scooter is the best way to explore Huahine's two main islands, connected by a one-lane bridge.
+Book in advance, especially during peak season, as options can be limited.
+This gives you the freedom to discover hidden beaches and archaeological sites at your own pace.

 culture